kerski/pbi-dataops-template/README.md

 1. It may take a few minutes to load the data, but if all steps and permissions are set correctly the report should load.

     ![Loading Screen for Low-Code Coverage.pbit](./images/part9-loading-pbit.PNG)

+1. Please be sure to save the file in an appropriate location when finished.